Skip to content

 Thieves can still access your current lines of credit, but they shouldn't be able to open new accounts in your name.

 The credit bureaus won't release your credit information when it's frozen.
-And most creditors require the ability to view your report before approving a new account.
+Most creditors require the ability to view your report before approving a new account.

 You (or an identity thief) won't have any access to new credit without “thawing” or lifting the freeze.

-A credit freeze does not affect your credit score or the ability for you to monitor your score through a free service.
-You can also still get access to a free credit report once a year through AnnualCreditReport.com.
+A credit freeze does not affect your credit score or your ability to monitor it through a free service.
+You can also still access a free credit report once a year through AnnualCreditReport.com.

 Why May I Want to Freeze My Credit?